island-is/island.is/libs/api-catalogue/services/README.md

 ### Code Generation

-Code generation is employed to create clients from the OpenAPI documents for the two REST services provided by X-Road for this metadata.
+Code generation is used to create clients from the OpenAPI documents for the two REST services provided by X-Road for this metadata.
 Use the `codegen` command in `project.json`:

 ```bash
 # Generates clients